isheikh8492/MIFtek_Assist/README.md

 - **Cross-Platform Support**: The app runs on Android, Windows, and the web.
 - **Authentication**: Uses Firebase Authentication for secure user login and registration.
 - **Admin and User Roles**: The admin account (`admin@miftek.com`) has extra privileges to manage topics and procedures.
 Currently, there is no functionality to add additional administrators.
+To remove a topic, right-click (desktop) or long-press (mobile) on the topic tab.
 - **Topics and Procedures**: Users can create, organize, and edit procedures categorized under different topics.
 - **Bookmarking**: Users can bookmark procedures for easy access.
 - **Real-Time Sync**: Firebase Firestore provides real-time data synchronization across all platforms.